spacegangster/page-renderer/README.md

 - `@param {string}  renderable.twitter-description` - twitter card description
 - `@param {string}  renderable.twitter-image` - twitter image
 - `@param {string}  renderable.twitter-image-alt` - twitter image alt

+##### PWA and Service Worker
+–  `@param {string} renderable.link-image-src` - url to image-src
+–  `@param {string} renderable.link-apple-icon` - url to image used for apple-touch-icon link –  `@param {string} renderable.link-apple-startup-image` - url to image used for apple-touch-startup-image link –  `@param {string} renderable.theme-color` - theme color for PWA (defaults to white) –  `@param {string/boolean} renderable.manifest` - truthy value will add a manifest link.
+    If a string is passed – it'll be treated as a manifest url.
+Otherwise '/manifest.json' will be specified.
+–  `@param {string/boolean} service-worker` - service worker url, defaults to /service-worker.js
+–  `@param {string} renderable.sw-default-url` – application default url.
+    Must be an absolute path like '/app'.
+Defaults to '/'.
+Will be used in a regexp.
+–  `@param {collection<string>} renderable.sw-add-assets` - a collection of additional
+    assets you want to precache, like ["/fonts/icon-font.woff" "/logo.png"]

 ##### Assets
 - `@param {string} renderable.garden-css` - data structure for Garden CSS